itenium-be/blog-posts/javascript/2019-02-24-array-prototype.md

     githubtext: Github source code as UnitTests
 interesting:
   - git: msn0/mdn-polyfills
-    desc: Include polyfills for your favourite functions that are not (yet) implemented by your browser(s).
+    desc: "Include polyfills for your favourite functions that are not (yet) implemented by your browser(s)."
   - url: http://2ality.com/
     desc: "2ality.com: Blogging on ES proposals"
   - url: http://es6-features.org